RedisLabs/redislabs-docs/content/rdi/installation/install-k8s.md

   kubectl exec -it pod/redis-di-cli -- redis-di scaffold --db-type <{{param  rdi_db_types}}> --preview debezium/application.properties > application.properties
   ```

-- Edit the file `application.properties` and replace the values for the debezium.sink with the service name and credentials of the Redis Data Integration BDB that was created using the `create` command.
+- Edit the file `application.properties` and replace the values for the debezium.sink with the service name and credentials of the RDI BDB that was created using the `create` command.
   > Note: make sure to reference the Service name that was created by the service rigger.

-> For a full list of configuration options and classname of each connector see the [Debezium documentation](https://debezium.io/documentation/reference/stable/connectors/)
+> For a full list of configuration options and the class name of each connector see the [Debezium documentation](https://debezium.io/documentation/reference/stable/connectors/)

 ### Create a ConfigMap for Debezium Server